MrOnak/c_rpncalc/README.md

 - root: 27 3 root
 - modulo: 3 2 % (attention: _modulo operation is done on the integer values of both operands, since the notion of a "remainder" is only applicable to integer division_)

+**It must be noted that the calculator exclusively calculates with floating point precision.
+There is no integer math, except when calculating the modulo as mentioned above.**

 ### notation
 The calculator uses reverse polish notation: